pactus-project/pactus-website/content/blog/2025-12-08-newsletter-nov-2025.md

 stats, and alerts directly to your favorite messaging app.

 Staying connected with the Pactus network has never been easier.
 You can now interact and query network status without leaving WhatsApp.
 This is part of our ongoing effort to make Pactus accessible to everyone, everywhere.

 ### Wrapto Bridge: Bridging the Gap

-Development on **[Wrapto](https://wrapto.app)**, the bridging platform for Pactus, has made significant progress this month.
-The Wrapto Bridge is designed to seamlessly connect Pactus with other blockchain ecosystems, unlocking new liquidity and utility for PAC holders.

-The team is working hard to ensure a secure and efficient bridging experience.
-Expect more detailed updates and testing opportunities in the coming weeks as we move closer to launch.
+**[Wrapto](https://wrapto.app)** is now live, enabling Pactus users to seamlessly bridge their PAC into other major blockchain ecosystems in the form of Wrapped PAC (WPAC).
+This unlocks new liquidity, interoperability, and utility for the Pactus community.

+The team continues to enhance security, stability, and user experience across the platform.
+Expect further improvements, feature updates, and expanded chain support as Wrapto evolves.

 ### Secutor: Enter the Arena